ez-vivek/Black-Theme-Typo-Portfolio/ReadMe.md

 # ⭕ About Project:
-🎯 Frontend Web designer I Graphics Designer
+I'm a Web Developer and Logo Designer

 # 💻 Tech Stack: